VSoftTechnologies/FinalBuilder-VSO/docs/Installation.md

-﻿Task Installation
+﻿FinalBuilder Task Installation
 ----------------------

 To use the FinalBuilder Task in Team Foundation Build the task needs to be uploaded to your Team Foundation Server (TFS).
 This can either be your Visual Studio Online (VSO) account or an on premises TFS installation.

-Uploading the task requires the use of the tfx-cli tool created by microsoft.
-Below are the command lines required to perform the installation.
+Uploading the task requires the use of this repository, npm, and a microsoft tool called tfx-cli.
+Below we provide the steps to install the FinalBuilder Task onto TFS from scratch.

+## Repository Clone

 To clone this repository use the following command line.
 You will require git to be installed and available on your path.